Macro-swift/Examples/README.md

 ### Running Examples as Scripts

-Single file examples can be run as scripts using [swift-sh](https://github.com/mxcl/swift-sh), which can be installed using a simple `brew install swift-sh`.
+Single file examples can be run as scripts using [swift-sh](https://github.com/mxcl/swift-sh), which can be installed using a simple `brew install mxcl/made/swift-sh`.

 Example:
 ```